Music NKY

 • it is well-crafted and finished

-Tip: Let a pro "set up" your new guitar; it makes a huge difference in playability.
+Tip: Let a pro "set up" your new guitar; it makes it easier to play.

 Gifts - Guitar Accessories/Essentials